ghosert/VimProject/StudyPyramid/Mako/Mako.markdown

 % endfor
 ```

-The % sign can also be “escaped”, if you actually want to emit a percent sign as the first non whitespace character on a line, by escaping it as in %%:
+The % sign can also be "escaped", if you actually want to emit a percent sign as the first non whitespace character on a line, by escaping it as in %%:

 ```
 %% some text